You can use mailbox.org with individual domains. However, there are a few points you need to keep in mind, so please read this article carefully.

 Our system then checks the DNS data to see whether this domain already contains the mailbox.org security key.
 If everything is OK, the alias will be created and can be used instantly.
 You can then proceed to step 2 of these instructions.

 If there is no DNS security key, for example, because this is the first time you are registering an e-mail address of a domain with us, the system presents you with a DNS entry.
-To set the DNS security key you have to create a subdomain and set the TXT record of this sub-domain.
+To set the DNS security key you have to set the TXT record of this your domain (or any sub-domain).
 Once you have updated this entry, you can try to register your e-mail address again.

 The figure below shows an example: